-1. Use this page to show structures of glucose, fructose, galactose, lactose, maltose, ribose, and sucrose.
+1. Use the space below to show structures of glucose, fructose, maltose, and sucrose.
 Which are monosaccharides and which are disaccharides?
 Which of the monosaccharides are aldoses and which are ketoses?
 Are any of these pentoses?

 2. Which carbohydrates gave a positive Benedict's test?
 What functional groups are necessary for a carbohydrate to give a positive test?
+Explain.

 3. Using structural formulas, write a complete, balanced equation for the hydrolysis of sucrose.
 Explain why hydrolyzed sucrose gave the result in the Benedict's test that it did.

-4. Write an equation for the reduction of Cu 2+ by a sugar showing a positive Benedict's test.
+4. Write an equation for the reduction of $Cu^{2+}$ by a sugar showing a positive Benedict's test.